-This pilot research project applied the process of ‘place mapping’, a new approach for fire and land management agencies, to gain a better understanding of how communities in rural/urban areas perceive native vegetation in the context of their landscape.
-Examples include assisting agencies to understand why communities might oppose fuel reduction burning, and why they may not undertake fire mitigation measures that are encouraged by agencies.
+This pilot research project applied the innovative process of ‘place mapping’.
+This new approach for the fire and land management industry allows agencies to better understand how communities in rural/urban areas perceive native vegetation in the context of their landscape.
+It can help agencies to understand why communities might oppose prescribed burning and may not undertake fire mitigation measures.

-Results showed the place mapping process can provide community members with a mechanism through which to communicate their perspectives on the landscape.
+Place-mapping techniques may help fire planners and community engagement managers better understand how people view the landscape in different ways.
 It further showed place mapping is an additional tool fire and land management agencies can use to better work with communities to take action to reduce bushfire risk.

 Researchers have developed a place mapping process and guide for how to engage with your community about fire management.
 See the guide, along with short videos with the researchers and workshop participants about how the approach works and what to expect at www.bushfirecrc.com/fuels-and-risk